 External decorations Visually inspected.
-None.
+External joinery work is stain finished.
 Conservatories/porches Visually inspected.
-None.
-Communal areas Circulation areas visually inspected.
-None.
-Garages and permanent Visually inspected. outbuildings There is an attached tandem double garage provided to the gable of the property.
-The garage was measured internally to be 4.64 x 9.05m or thereby.
-There is an electric vehicular access door together with a PVC pedestrian door provided.
+N/A Communal areas Circulation areas visually inspected.
+N/A Garages and permanent outbuildings Visually inspected. outbuildings There are two small outbuildings provided within the rear garden grounds.
+Outbuilding $1$ - of concrete block construction under a felt roof.
+This building measures internally to be $3.26 \times 2.6m$ or thereby.
+Outbuilding 2 - of concrete block construction under a corrugated asbestos sheet roof.
+This building measures internally to be $1.54m \times 3.04m$ or thereby.
 Outside areas and boundaries Visually inspected.
-This site is moderately sloped and extends to 0.25 acres or thereby.
-There is tarred driveway parking for two vehicles.
-Boundaries to the site are by way of block walls.
+The property includes areas of garden ground to the front, side and rear, together with offstreet parking for one vehicle.
+Boundaries are by way of fences and walls.
 Ceilings Visually inspected from floor level.
-Ceilings to the property are plasterboard lined.
+Ceilings to the property are timber framed and faced with plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls to the property are timber framed and faced with plasterboard.
+Internal walls to the property are timber framed and faced with plasterboard/plastered on hard.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
 Flooring to the property is of suspended timber construction.
-Internal joinery and kitchen Built-in cupboards were looked into but no stored items were moved. fittings Kitchen units were visually inspected excluding appliances.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
 Internal joinery comprises standard internal joinery for a property of this age and type.
-The kitchen includes floor and wall mounted units.
+The kitchen incorporates floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a masonry built fireplace and open fire provided within the lounge.
+No testing of the flues or fittings was carried out. Ториссо The chimney stack has been taken down below roof level within the roof void.
+The fireplace within the property has been boarded over and an electric fire and fireplace installed thereon.
 Internal decorations Visually inspected.
-The walls and ceilings are paper, paint and pine board finish.
-Joinery work is paint or varnish finished.
+The walls and ceilings are paper/paint finished.
+Joinery work is predominantly varnish finished.
 Cellars Visually inspected where there was safe and purpose-built access.
-None.
+N/A